Deta-Cold/delta-firmware/core/src/apps/cardano/README.md

 * delegation certificate
 * stake pool registration certificate

-And these two which are not supported by Trezor at the moment:
+And these two which are not supported by detahard at the moment:
 * stake pool retirement certificate
 * operational key certificate

 Stake key de-registration and delegation certificates both need to be witnessed by the corresponding staking key.
-A stake pool registration certificate can only be signed on Trezor by a pool owner and the `POOL_REGISTRATION_AS_OWNER` signing mode has to be used.
-Pool operator support isn't available on Trezor.
+A stake pool registration certificate can only be signed on detahard by a pool owner and the `POOL_REGISTRATION_AS_OWNER` signing mode has to be used.
+Pool operator support isn't available on detahard.

 You can read more on certificates in the [delegation design spec](https://hydra.iohk.io/build/2006688/download/1/delegation_design_spec.pdf#subsection.3.4).
 Info about their structure can be found [here](https://github.com/input-output-hk/cardano-ledger-specs/blob/097890495cbb0e8b62106bcd090a5721c3f4b36f/shelley-ma/shelley-ma-test/cddl-files/shelley-ma.cddl#L102).